 Doing the Math: Are a Condo’s Amenities Worth the Cost?

 Condo amenities can often be useful and enjoyable, but it’s important to consider that the more amenities a building offers, the higher an amount you will have to pay on your maintenance (condo) fees.
 These fees tend to increase over time, as the building ages – but they increase more quickly if the condo adds on numerous facilities and services.

 You should also remember that the amount a condo owner pays towards maintenance fees is proportional to the size of your condo.
 For example, your maintenance fee might be 50 cents each month per square foot of your unit.
 That can really add up if you’re looking to buy a larger unit in a building with lots of amenities.

-Remember – what’s in the neighbourhood is important, but so are the facilities and services that are available to you as a condo resident!
-A real estate agent or broker can work with you to determine which amenities would be important for you and your family, and help pick out properties that would be able to provide them.
+Remember, what’s in the neighbourhood is important, but so are the facilities and services that are available to you as a condo resident.
+A real estate agent or broker can work with you to determine which amenities would be important for you and your family, and help pick out properties that are able to provide them.